georgemuriithi/kaggle-competitions/README.md

 My submissions can be accessed from the *submissions* folder.

 ## Problem Description
-The problems are well detailed in the kaggle links provided above.
+The problems are detailed well in the Kaggle links provided above.

 ## Solution Approach
 ### <a href="https://github.com/georgemuriithi/kaggle-competitions/blob/main/House-Prices-Prediction.ipynb">House Prices Prediction</a>